m15a/nvim-srcerite/README.md

 ## Description

 `srcerite` is a colorscheme for Neovim, generated using [nvim-highlite][2], the Neovim colorscheme generator.

-`srcerite`  is heavily inspired by [Srcery][1], long time my favorite Vim colorscheme.
+It is heavily inspired by [Srcery][1], long time my favorite Vim colorscheme.

 As its name implies, `srcerite` is a mix-in of `srcery` and `highlite`: it is intended to make the best use of `srcery`'s contrasting color palette and `highlite`'s semantic syntax highlighting.